-People living in Pennsylvania and most of the Northeast are at increased risk of contracting Lyme disease from the blacklegged or deer tick.
-May through July typically bring an increase in the number of cases.
+As you and your family get ready to enjoy the outdoors, it’s important to protect yourself against tick bites.
+People living in Pennsylvania and most of the Northeast are at increased risk of contracting Lyme disease.
+To get Lyme disease, you must be bitten by a blacklegged tick infected with the bacterium Borrelia burgdorferi.
+Late spring and early summer typically bring about an increase in the number of cases.
 Learn the symptoms of Lyme disease and steps you can take to keep you and your family safe.

 Southeastern PA + Spring = Lyme Disease Alert

 According to the Department of Environmental Protection, there is risk for the spread of Lyme disease in every county in Pennsylvania.
-In recent years, Pennsylvania has led the nation in the number of cases—approximately 4,000 each year.
-The highest incidence of the disease is reported in the southeastern part of the state, which includes Lancaster County.
+In 2019 more than 9,000 cases of Lyme disease were reported in Pennsylvania.
+The peak of cases occurs in June and July, but can occur year-round.

 What are the Symptoms of Lyme Disease?

 Symptoms of Lyme disease typically appear 7 to 14 days after being infected.
 Some people develop flu like symptoms (chills, fever, headache, fatigue, and muscle/joint aches), while others may notice only a bulls-eye type rash.
 However, not everyone develops the characteristic rash.